 - When...
 Date determined depending on the year.

-9. Visit one of the city's top museums
+9. Visit one of the main museums in the city

-- The National Gallery: Located in Trafalgar Square, this art gallery has a collection of more than 2,000 paintings including works by Van Gogh, Velázquez, Titian and Rembrand, among other artists.
+- The National Gallery: Located in Trafalgar Square, this art gallery includes a collection of over 2,000 paintings including works by Van Gogh, Velázquez, Titian and Rembrand, among other artists.

 - Natural History Museum: It is one of the most visited museums in London captivating both adults and children.
 It houses an important collection with pieces of entomology, botany, mineralogy, paleontology and zoology.